adamsoliev/bearblog/intro-sql/blogpost.md

 * Builds two hash tables — one from `artist_credit_name`, and another from `artist`
 * Scans and probes in parallel — While scanning the `release` table, the database probes the `artist_credit_name` hash table to find which releases belong to which artists
 * Joins results — the combined `release × artist_credit_name` output is then used to probe the second hash table built from `artist`, returning only those artists that have at least one release in a non-English language
-* Gathers and sorts — finally, all worker threads send their results to the `Gather` process, which merges them and sorts the artist names alphabetically
+* Gathers and sorts — finally, all worker threads send their results to the `Gather` node, which merges them and sorts the artist names alphabetically

 A couple of things to note in the full query plan.
 First, the `Filter` node is the least efficient way to filter data.
-It means PostgreSQL is reading every single row from the table and only then checking if the row matches the `WHERE` clause conditions, discarding most of them after doing all the work to read them.
+It means Postgres is reading every single row from the table and only then checking if the row matches the `WHERE` clause conditions, discarding most of them after doing all the work to read them.
 A much better alternative, which a proper index would enable, is for the database to apply those conditions at the index level either as access predicate or filter predicate:
 * Access Predicates: If your `WHERE` clause uses the leading column(s) of an index (e.g., `WHERE A = value1` on an `(A, B, C)` index), the database uses `A = value1` as an access predicate.
 It can instantly seek within the B-tree to the exact start and end of the relevant data.
 This is the most efficient way to limit the search space.
 * Filter Predicates: This is what happens when your `WHERE` clause uses a non-leading column without constraining all the columns before it (e.g., `WHERE A = value1 AND C = value2` on an `(A, B, C)` index).
 The database uses `A = value1` as an access predicate to find the range of index entries to scan.
 Then, as it scans through that range, it applies `C = value2` as a filter predicate.
 It checks the value of `C` within each index entry and discards those that don't match before it ever fetches the corresponding row from the main table.